 Informal Procedure

 If both parties agree, prior to a formal grievance process an administrator may facilitate a conversation between the complainant and the party alleged to have harassed or discriminated against the complainant.
 Both the complainant and the accused party may be accompanied by a person of their choice.
 If both parties feel that a resolution has been achieved, no further action need be taken.
 The results of an informal resolution shall be reported by the facilitator, in writing, to the Principal, along with a signed agreement, if one is reached.
 If any of the interested parties choose not to utilize the informal procedure, or feel that it has been unsuccessful, s/he may opt to proceed to the formal grievance procedure.
-However, any complaints directed at school employees or alleging criminal acts must be formally investigated .
+However, any complaints directed at District employees or alleging criminal acts must be formally investigated and/or reported to state authorities as required by law.

 Was this complaint resolved informally, as indicated by an agreement signed by both parties?